danishirfan21/Day-1-Hello-World-Agent/README.md

 ## 🚀 Features

 - **Groq Powered**: Uses `llama-3.1-8b-instant` for near-instant responses.
-- **Function Calling**: Real-time integration with Python functions.
+- **Function Calling**: Real-time integration with Python functions to fetch data.
 - **Environment Driven**: Secure configuration using `.env` files.
 - **Interactive UI**: Built with Streamlit for a clean, chat-like experience.
-- **Global Timezone Support**: Powered by `pytz` to accurately check time anywhere in the world.
+- **Global Timezone Support**: Powered by `pytz` to accurately check time anywhere.
+- **Weather Insights**: Dynamically fetches weather data using the `wttr.in` service.
-- **Agentic Loop**: The AI thinks, calls a tool, observes the result, and responds naturally.
+- **Agentic Loop**: The AI thinks, calls tools, observes results, and responds naturally.